 It was the first thing I put up when I finally moved into my first 'own' flat.
 And it has been the first thing that I put up with every place I have moved since.

-Which is a real shame because using herbs & spices is the easiest way to enhance the flavour of your food as well as the easiest way to create variety and new taste experiences while using the same or similar ingredients and methods.
+Which is a real shame because using herbs & spices is the quickest way to boost the flavour of your food, and the easiest way to create variety and new taste experiences while using similar ingredients and methods.

 Always remember: Spices are not just for curries.
 Everything will taste more alive for a sprinkling a herb or spice (Don't believe me?
 Try a sprinkling of black pepper on your strawberries!)

 Here are my top tips to get confident with using spices in your kitchen:

 Use a teaspoon or knife tip to get your spices from the jar into the pan.
 Do not be tempted to shake anything from a jar directly into the pan (unless yours have a shaker type top with holes).
 Inevitably only a little will slip in and you'll shake a bit more until a whole big chunk of spice breaks off the bottom of the jar and you end up with a landslide of spice in your pot!
 Well, that is too much!
 (Guess how I know...)

-Which means they contain unusually high amounts of phytochemicals (those flavonoids, carotenoids, anthocyanins, terpenes, sulphides and all that).
+Which means they contain unusually high amounts of phytochemicals (flavonoids, carotenoids, anthocyanins, terpenes, sulphides and all that).
 There are literally thousands of these phytochemicals in nature - about 4000 have been identified to date, but only about 150 have been studied in depth.
 Aromatic herbs and spices are literally packed with them; using several herbs & spices together is creating synergy, so their effect is even more beneficial.
 They can be found in all plants not just those labelled 'super foods' (a humble carrot alone contains over 100 phytochemicals).

-Start with a pinch of this and that, TASTE, and keep building the flavour.
-(For obvious reasons, be cautious with chilli.)
+Start with a pinch of this and that, then TASTE it, and keep building the flavour.
+A pinch is rarely enough (for obvious reasons, be cautious with chilli.)